 Hold’em Manager 2 (From $59.99 to $159.99)

 While the merger of PokerTracker and Hold’em Manager left the individual interfaces mostly intact, elements such as the pricing and trial period have been made identical.
 Here’s a quick set-up tutorial:

 Jivaro (From $9.99/month)

 Jivaro is a slightly stripped down tournament and sit-n-go HUD designed specifically with PokerStars in mind.
-The limited features are reflected in the low pricing.
+The limited features are reflected in the lower pricing.
 For anyone whose online poker playing is restricted to PokerStars tournies, this might be an interesting and affordable option.

 Assassinato HUD (From $99 to $159)

 The Assassinato HUD mirrors the pricing of PT4/HEM2 and has comparable functionality.
 Alex “Assassinato” Fitzgerald describes in the video below the features of this HUD that he feels make it superior to its better-known counterparts.

 Hold’em Indicator ($99.50)